Citizens Memorial Health Care Foundation

 Application Success Factors

 3. Capacity Building and Expansion Recent grants funded capacity expansion: kitchen renovations for increased meal delivery, additional staff for housing assistance, new cabins for sober living, expanded youth services to underserved areas.
-Applications showing how funds will expand reach or enhance existing services appear favorable.
+Applications showing how funds will expand reach or enhance existing services appear favourable.

 Recent Funded Projects (examples of successful applications):